The Ultimate Playa del Carmen ADO Bus Guide for 2025

 Once your luggage is stored, the driver will scan your ticket as you board the bus.

 Seats are assigned and youβll find your seat number listed on your ticket.
-However, from my experience most people just sit wherever they want.
+On the bus, you can find the seat numbers above the seats.

 6. Enjoy the ride

-Once youβre seated, get comfortable as the ride will be a little over an hour to Playa del Carmen.
+Once youβre seated, get comfortable as the ride will be a little over an hour to Playa del Carmen depending on traffic.

 7. Collect your luggage